frconor-ebook/meditations/about.markdown

 [Join our WhatsApp Channel →](https://whatsapp.com/channel/0029Vb2pjJyGufJ2mE4xvv2F)

 Through the WhatsApp Channel, you'll also receive:
-- Written Transcripts of each meditation
+- Written transcripts of each meditation
-- Daily Quotes for inspiration
+- Daily quotes for inspiration
 - Thematic Visuals to deepen your reflection

 ## eBook